tejuscs/adb_azure/connect-to-powerbi/connect-to-powerbi.md

 ### Objectives

-1. Use Microsft Power BI Desktop to retrieve data from an Autonomous Database in Oracle Database@Azure.
+1. Use Microsoft Power BI Desktop to retrieve data from an Autonomous Database in Oracle Database@Azure.
-2. Configure Power BI to querry an Antuonomous database schema.
+2. Configure Power BI to query an Autonomous database schema.
 3. Generate a Power BI Desktop report.

 ### Prerequisites